 - Located along the banks of the Mississippi River

-- Minnesota's second-largest university with students from about 80 nations
+- An award-winning regional public university with students from about 80 nations

-- 32 education-abroad programs and more than 1,100 international students
+- 32 education-abroad programs and about 1,100 international students

 - 250 university-wide student organizations for leadership opportunities

-- A bachelor’s degree from a college or university.
-A minimum of a 2.75 GPA over the last two years of undergraduate education, and an overall 2.75 GPA in your undergraduate or graduate records.
+- A bachelor’s degree from an accredited college or university.
+A minimum of a 2.75 GPA over the last two years of undergraduate education, and an overall 2.75 GPA in your undergraduate record.

-- Score of 550 (paper-based) or 213 (computer-based) or higher on the Test of English as a Foreign Language (TOEFL), in addition to the GRE/GMAT, if you are an international student and your native language is not English.
+Score of 600 (paper-based) or 79 with no subscore below 25 (computer-based) or higher on the Test of English as a Foreign Language (TOEFL), if you are an international student and your native language is not English.

 How to Apply

-NOTE: Your application cannot be sent to the department for an admission recommendation until all transcripts, test scores, references, and application fee have been received.
+NOTE: Your application cannot be received by the graduate program for an admission recommendation until all required materials are submitted.

 A number of graduate assistantships, scholarships, tuition assistance, graduate research funds, and other financial aid options are available to graduate students.
 Graduate assistantships are awarded on a competitive basis and require excellent GPA and GRE scores and/or significant professional experience in the mass media field.
 St. Cloud State offers several types of graduate assistantships and scholarships.